 This means that observations of these distant objects (for example, the first galaxies that formed in the Universe) require a telescope specialized for infrared observing like James Webb in order to be observed.

 The James Webb Space Telescope also has a much bigger mirror than Hubble.
-It measures 6.5 meters in diameter.
+It measures 6.5 meters (21 feet) in diameter.
 Bigger mirrors collect more light from fainter and more distant objects in space, meaning that James Webb will be able to peer further back in time than Hubble, allowing us to develop our understanding of the early Universe.

 Also, bigger mirrors provide higher resolution, resulting in images with finer details.